Cyber Monday 2019: 100+ best deals and sales to shop

 - Nisolo: Nisolo is offering 15% off orders over $150 with code CM15, 25% off orders over $250 with CM25, 35% off orders over $350 with CM35, and 45% off orders over $450 with CM45.

-- Nordstrom Rack: Find discounts on brands like Nike, Tumi, Frye and more throughout the weekend, with new flash sales cropping up each day.
+- Nordstrom Rack: Find discounts on brands like Nike, Tumi, Frye and more throughout the weekend, with new flash sales cropping up every day.

-- Outdoor Voices: The internet-favorite activewear brand is taking 25% off sitewide with code THANKS25, through December 2.
+- Outdoor Voices: The internet-favorite activewear brand is taking 25% off sitewide with code THANKS25.
 Save on everything from the brand's best-selling Exercise Dress (that we love) to its popular Flex Leggings.

-- PAIGE: Take up to 40% off denim from the popular brand.
-We're looking at these High Waist Ankle Skinny Jeans for just $113.40, down from $189.

 - Paravel: Take 25% off everything from this travel brand, excluding travel kits, with promo code DOMINOFRIDAY.